Burning acid behind ant bites spotted around two stars

 A look at the early solar system

 Understanding the shape that complex organic molecules take can help astronomers better understand the ways in which molecules are incorporated into planets.
-Complex organic molecules trapped in cold ices can eventually become part of comets or asteroids, which collide with planets and essentially deliver ingredients that could sustain life.
+Complex organic molecules trapped in cold ices can eventually become part of comets or asteroids, which collide with planets and essentially deliver ingredients that might sustain life.

 Chemicals found around protostars may reflect the early history of our solar system, allowing astronomers to observe what was present when the sun and the planets orbiting it, including Earth, were forming.